Grand Duke Vladimir Alexandrovich of Russia: During three reigns

-Although the Grand Duke was conservative in his political views, he did not believe in human virtues.
+Although the Grand Duke was conservative in his political views, he did believe in human virtues.
 Something of a rascal himself, he preferred the company of amusing witty people - regardless of their ideology or background.
 The more liberal members of Russian society were invited to lavish parties at his residence.
 He often intimidated people with his coarseness, rudeness and hot temper.
 Vladimir Alexandrovich was also a devoted family man, close to his children.

 Last years

 In January 1905 a wave of strikes broke out in St. Petersburg.
 On 9 January (O.S.)/22 (N.S.) a peaceful procession of workers led by a priest, Father Georgy Gapon, marched towards the Winter Palace from different points in the city hoping to present requests for reforms directly to Emperor Nicholas II.
 The Tsar, however, was not in the capital.
 General Ivan Fullon, St Petersburg Governor, tried to stop the march.
 When a large group of workers reached Winter Palace Square, troops acting on direct orders from Guards Commander Prince Sergei Vasilchikov opened fire upon the demonstrators.
 More than 100 marchers were killed and several hundred were wounded.
 Although Grand Duke Vladimir claimed no direct responsibility about that tragedy, since he was also away from the city, his reputation was tarnished.
 The massacre, known as Bloody Sunday, was followed by a series of strikes in other cities, peasant uprisings in the country, and mutinies in the armed forces, which seriously threatened the tsarist regime and became known as the Revolution of 1905.
 A month after Bloody Sunday, Vladimir's brother Grand Duke Sergei Alexandrovich was killed by a terrorist bomb in Moscow.

 In October 1905, Vladimir's eldest son and heir Grand Duke Kirill Vladimirovich of Russia married his first cousin Victoria Melita of Saxe-Coburg and Gotha, daughter of Vladimir's sister Maria.
 Nicholas II was enraged by the marriage, which was contracted without his permission and was in violation of the Russian Orthodox ban on marriages between first cousins.
 Nicholas stripped Kirill of his imperial titles and banished him.
 Vladimir protested the treatment given to his son and resigned from all his posts in protest.
 Vladimir “shouted so violently at his nephew that the court chamberlain, waiting outside the door, feared for his master’s safety and almost ran off to summon the imperial guards.”
 Vladimir slammed his fists on Nicholas' desk and ripped off the military decorations from his uniform, shouting, "I have served your father, your grandfather and you.
 But now as you have degraded my son I no longer wish to serve you.”
 Eventually, Nicholas II relented and forgave his cousins for marrying without his consent, but he did not allow them to return to Russia.
 The full pardon came only after several deaths in the family, including Vladimir's own, had placed Kirill third in the line of succession to the Imperial Throne.